ubinexus/sonic-utilities/doc/Command-Reference.md

 It is assumed that all configuration commands start with the keyword “config” as prefix.
 Any other scripts/utilities/commands  that need user configuration control are wrapped as sub-commands under the “config” command.
 The direct scripts/utilities/commands (examples given below) that are not wrapped under the "config" command are not in the scope of this document.
-  1)	Acl_loader – This script is already wrapped inside “config acl” command; i.e. any ACL configuration that user is allowed to do is already part of “config acl” command; users are not expected to use the acl_loader script directly and hence this document need not explain the “acl_loader” script.
+  1) acl_loader – This script is already wrapped inside “config acl” command; i.e. any ACL configuration that user is allowed to do is already part of “config acl” command; users are not expected to use the acl_loader script directly and hence this document need not explain the “acl_loader” script.
-  2)	Crm – this command is not explained in this document.
+  2) crm – this command is not explained in this document.
-  3)	Sonic-clear, sfputil, etc., This document does not explain these scripts also.
+  3) sonic-clear, sfputil, etc., This document does not explain these scripts also.

 # Basic Configuration And Show